 The Utah Antidiscrimination Act prohibits discrimination in employment against any otherwise qualified person because of sex, pregnancy, childbirth, pregnancy-related conditions, sexual orientation, or gender identity (UT Code Sec.
-34A-5-101 et seq.).
+34A-5-101et seq.).
 Sexual harassment is generally considered discrimination based on sex.
 The Act applies to all public employers and private employers with 15 or more employees.
-It does not apply to a religious organization, corporation sole, association, society, or educational institution.
+It does not apply to a religious organization, corporation sole, association, society, educational institution, or religious leader when that individual is acting in the capacity of a religious leader.

 Sexual orientation defined.
 “Sexual orientation” means an individual’s actual or perceived orientation as heterosexual, homosexual, or bisexual.